 Another story that makes the rounds is of a woman returning home after selling her last cow to pay the rent.
 It was getting dark when she encountered a man on the road.
 “Why are you in such a hurry?” asked the man.
 “I don’t want be out here in the dark for Gallagher to rob.”
 The man smiled, paid the woman the price of the cow, and the following month’s rent and said “Tell them that Captain Gallagher was not as bad a rogue as he was made out to be” (Mayo Ireland).

-Captain Gallagher on the Run
+Gallagher on the Run

 The locals showed their gratitude to Gallagher by giving him early warning of attempts to capture him.
 For two decades, he and his men eluded the police and English soldiers.

 However, in 1818, the highwayman was staying in a house in Mayo, recovering from an illness.
-A neighbour tipped off the British and a force of 200 was sent to capture Gallagher.
+A neighbour tipped off the British, and a force of 200 was sent to capture Gallagher.

-There was a hasty trial whose outcome and verdict were decided ahead of proceedings.
+There was a hasty trial whose outcome and the verdict was decided ahead of proceedings.
 In a ploy to avoid the gallows, Gallagher told his captors he had hidden his treasure under a rock in a forest near Barnalyra.
 He would take them to the location, the condemned man promised, in exchange for his freedom.

 They hanged him anyway and set off to the forest to dig up the booty.
-The soldiers arrived to find the wooded area was covered with rocks and spent fruitless days turning them over.
+The soldiers arrived to find the wooded area covered with rocks and spent fruitless days turning them over.

 Subsequent fortune hunters have been equally disappointed.